cscart/docs/en/user_guide/shipping_and_taxes/taxes/set_up_tax.rst

 #.
 Go to **Administration → Shipping & taxes → Taxes**.

 #.
-Tick the checkbox to the left of the tax that you want to apply to all products.
-You can tick multiple checkboxes to apply multiple taxes at once.
+Click the tax ot taxes that you want to apply to all products.
+Three sections with with drop-down settings that you can change for the selected taxes will appear.

 #.
-Click the gear button in the upper right part of the page.

-#.
-Choose **Apply selected taxes to all products**.
+Click the **Actions** button and choose **Apply selected taxes to all products**.

    .. image:: img/set_tax_03.png
        :align: center